PsychNeuro/ed1/book/glossary.md

 is the end of an +axon that forms the sending, +presynaptic side of +synapses, where +neurotransmitter is released in response to an +action-potential.

 #### thalamus
-is a +subcortical brain area located internal to the +neocortex, with which it is extensively interconnected, providing widespread control over +arousal, and +control via its interconnectivity with the +basal-ganglia and +frontal-cortex.
+is a +subcortical brain area located internal to the +neocortex, with which it is extensively interconnected, providing widespread control over +arousal, and +control via its interconnectivity with the +basal-ganglia and +frontal cortex.
 All sensory modalities except +olfaction route their signals through the thalamus on the way to the +neocortex.
 It may also be important for +predictive-learning.

 #### third variable problem
 is a major problem for +correlation based studies: it is always possible that a third (or more) unmeasured +variables could be responsible for the observed.